-Bike Rides on the Swamp Rabbit Trail will be on the 1st Friday of every month, starting at 10 a.m. at the Swamp Rabbit Cafe and then we ride to Travelers Rest eat lunch then return.
-Email Sid Eargle at email@example.com to borrow a bike, RSVP, or request information.
+Bike Rides on the Swamp Rabbit Trail will be on the 1st Friday of every month, starting at 10 a.m., at the Swamp Rabbit Cafe.
+From there, we will ride to Travelers Rest, eat lunch, then return.
+Email Sid Eargle at firstname.lastname@example.org to borrow a bike, RSVP, or request information.

 Overland Unlimited Survival School, located in Highlands, NC, is available for veterans, first responders, and their spouses.
-This is an overnight course where you will practice basic survival skills and study combat and operational stress and resiliency techniques.
+This is an overnight course, where you will practice basic survival skills, as well as study combat, operational stress, and resiliency techniques.

 4-hour sight-seeing, day excursions, which include lunch, are also available for veterans and their families.
 Enjoy the mountain scenery as you cruise around the Nantahala Forest in a Pinzgauer Off-Road vehicle.
 Dates will be determined by your availability.
 Please email email@example.com or check out these websites:

-Basic lost or injured hiker class: Survival instructor Justin Kingsland , former British Army Airborn Special Forces, has taken survival training from tactical to practical and fun.
+Basic lost or injured hiker class: Survival instructor Justin Kingsland , former British Army Airborne Special Forces, has taken survival training from tactical to practical and fun.

 Free Courses for Veterans and Service Members